enoobis/character_ai_bot/README.md

 Before using Character AI Bot, you need to set up your environment and obtain API credentials:

 1. You must have Python 3.x installed on your machine.
 2. You need to sign up for an API key from CharacterAI and store it as an environment variable.
-You can find more information on how to obtain the API key in the CharacterAI documentation.
+You can find more information on how to obtain the API key in the (CharacterAI documentation)[https://github.com/kramcat/CharacterAI].

    ```shell
    export CLIENT=your-api-key